What is 35/15? Read the Introduction first.

 2015:

-John Coke Office, August 13, 2015, 12:21pm
+John Coke Office, August 13, 2015, 12:21pm |

 This was originally a 19th century, two story, square shaped building with a porch.
 In 1929, the Restoration architects searched for the original foundations, finding the 18th century building was a 24' x 16' rectangle.
-The 19th century building was partially demolished in 1930 to make it more to its 18th century appearance.
+The 19th century building was partially demolished in 1930 to give it a more 18th century appearance.
 As per request from the life tenant of the building for more space, the building was only partially restored, leaving extra additions to the back and side of the building, creating an "L" shape.
 In 1958, after the life tenant had passed away, the building was partially demolished yet again to de-build it to the shape of the 18th century building on the site.

-John Coke Office 2015, with yellow lines
+John Coke Office 2015, with yellow lines approximating what the building looked like 1935-1958 |

 The building has gone from six windows on the side to four.
 When I was scouting out this particular photo, I wasn't sure it was this building.
 It didn't have the same amount of windows.
 What building loses windows?
 Is it a different building altogether?
 Yet looking at the demolition blueprints, it calls for the middle windows on both floors to be removed.